ucdaviscl/cowsl2h/README.md

 special: Write a text in Spanish about the following subject: "a special person in your life"

-terrible" Write a text about the following subject: "a terrible story"
+terrible: Write a text about the following subject: "a terrible story"

 Each essay prompt is further divided by the quarter in which the data was collected.

-Annotations: we have annotated a subset of essays for gender/number agreement and usage of "a personal."
-These were chosen based on specific research questions, and we encourage fellow researchers to add to our annotations.
-Please see the included annotation scheme.
+Annotations: We have annotated a subset of essays for gender/number agreement and usage of "a personal."
+These annotation targets were chosen based on specific research questions.
+We encourage fellow researchers to add to our annotations.
+Please see the included annotation scheme for further information.

 Corrections: We have also included corrected essays for S17_vacation, S17_famous, and F17_famous.
 We are in the process of correcting additional essays and will update the corpus as these are ready to be made public.